AlexTS1980/COVID-CT-Mask-Net/README.md

 ```
 ## Update 19/10/20

 I added methods in the `utils` script to compute the accuracy (mean Average Precision) of Mask R-CNN segmentation models.
-They are based on matterport's package, but purely in pytorch.
-A new evaluation script, `evaluate_mean_ap`, which uses these methods for a range of Intersect over Union (IoU) thresholds, has been added too.
+They are based on matterport's package, but purely in pytorch, no requirements for RLE or pycocotools.
+A new evaluation script, `evaluation_mean_ap`, which uses these methods for a range of Intersect over Union (IoU) thresholds, has been added too.
 For the validation split in `test_split_segmentation.txt` I get the following results:
 |  	| AP@0.5 	| AP@0.75 	| mAP@[0.5:0.95:0.05] 	|
 |:-:	|:-:	|:-:	|:-:	|
 | **Mask R-CNN** 	| 61.92% 	| 45.22% 	| 44.68% 	|